xbeat/Machine-Learning/README.md

 Active Shape Models (ASM) are statistical models of shape that can deform to fit new examples.
 They are particularly useful in face recognition and image generation tasks.
 ASMs learn the patterns of shape variability from a training set of annotated images and can then be used to find and fit to new instances of the object in novel images.

+## Three Concurrency Techniques in Python

+Three Ways to Perform Concurrency in Python

+Concurrency in Python allows multiple tasks to run simultaneously, improving efficiency and performance.
+This presentation explores three primary methods: Threading, Multiprocessing, and Asyncio.
+Each approach has its strengths and ideal use cases, which we'll examine in detail.

+## The Pitfalls of Zero Initialization in Machine Learning

+The Zero Initialization Trap

+The common mistake of initializing neural network weights to zero can severely hinder the learning process.
+This seemingly innocent choice leads to symmetry problems and prevents effective learning.
+Let's explore why this occurs and how to avoid it.

 ## Implementing Multiple Regression from Scratch

 Multiple Regression from Scratch